Château de Bélarga: History

 A castle was recorded in Bélarga before 1281, in a document concerning the construction of a village.
 An enceinte commanded by this fortress was built at the end of the 13th century or the beginning of the 14th century.
 The building dominated a ford over the Hérault which was subject to a toll.

 The area belonged to the Guilhem family, powerful lords of Clermont-Lodève (today Clermont-l'Hérault).
 Berenger IV of Guilhem was described as lord of the castrum de Belesgario in 1310.
-His successor, Pierre de Clermont, is infamous for having committed in Bélarga a crime against the person of a young woman from Puilacher, for which he was condemned in 1310 by the sénéchal of Carcassonne; the sentence was confirmed by the Parlement de Paris on 29 January 1311 (see below).
+His successor, Pierre de Clermont, is infamous for having committed in Bélarga a crime against the person of a young woman from Puilacher, for which he was condemned in 1310 by the sénéchal of Carcassonne; the sentence was confirmed by the Parlement of Paris on 29 January 1311 (see below).
 One result was the confiscation of the seigneurie of Bélarga.

 In the 17th century, the castle belonged to the Mirmans, a family of the Nobles of the Robe which included numerous magistrates in the sovereign courts of Languedoc.
 In 1654, the knight François de Mirman, conseiller du roi and intendant des gabelles, had the titles of "baron de Florac, seigneur de Bélarga, etc.".

 The Mirmans gave the building its current appearance, embellishing it "in the rustic taste fashionable in the 17th century in Montpellier".